taxburst/taxburst/doc/README.md

 ]
 ```

+See `examples/simple-output.py` in the github repo for example code
+to produce an output HTML from this.

 ### JSON version of the internal dictionary format

-This converts to fairly simple JSON:
+This nested dictionary format converts to fairly simple JSON:
 ```json
 [
   {